fileverse/collaboration-server/README.md

 ## Waku Support

 For this you just need to start the server with WS_URL set as the wss url that is being provided for the running rtc server.
 Once the server is up and running you just need to go to settings and trigger waku enabled rtc server discover and let your frontend find this server.
 If there are multiple options frontend client selects one of the url at random from the avaiable community servers.
 You can always over ride that option and set it to your own server's wss endpoint.

 ## API Endpoints

 ### HTTP Endpoints

 - `GET /health` - Health check and server stats
-- `GET /info` - Server information and capabilities
-- `GET /stats` - WebSocket connection statistics

 ### WebSocket API